rashid-m/corbettmaths/specs/portal.md

 Redeeming a pToken with Smart Contract vault is slightly different from Incognito vault's.
 A user inits a redeem transaction on Incognito, which burns the pToken.
 Then he/she can extract redeem proof and submit it to a provided smart contract that verifies and instructs the custodians to send the public token back to the user by a deadline.
 The deadline is initially set within 12 hours.

 Once the custodian finishes sending public tokens (BTC/BNB/ETH/etc) to the user’s address that is included in redeem instruction, he can extract BTC/BNB/etc proof from those “public” blockchains and submit it to the smart contract.
-The smart contract verifies that proof’s validity with the aforementioned process and then unlocks collaterals that will be available for withdrawal as well as serving incoming porting requests.
+The smart contract verifies that proof’s validity with the aforementioned process and then unlocks collaterals that will be available for either withdrawal or serving incoming porting requests.

 The redeem process with Ethereum Smart Contract vault is illustrated as the following figure: